oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 your JupyterHub.</em></figcaption>
 </figure>

-For these instructions, we're going to use `conda` as our package and environment manager.
+For the next set of instructions, we're going to use `conda` as our package and environment manager.

-### Get a copy of the repository on Jupyter Hub
-**fork the summer school repository** On GitHub, create a personal fork of the OOI summer school repository
+### Download the summer school repository on JupyterHub

+The OOI Summer School on Acoustics will be sharing materials via a [GitHub repository](https://github.com/oceanobservatories-community/2025-Summer-School-Acoustics).
+Here we will be providing notebooks and instructions for participants to follow along.
+To download this repository into JupyterHub, we will use the `git clone` command.

-**create a clone of the summer school repository on jupyter hub** in the jupyter hub terminal app, clone the repository.
-Replace `<git url>` with the git url for your personal forked repo.
-You can copy the url by clicking the green `<> Code` button on the repo home page.
+First, go to the summer school [repository](https://github.com/oceanobservatories-community/2025-Summer-School-Acoustics) and copy the URL by clicking the green `<> Code` button on the repo home page.
 <img src="/imgs/GitHub_clone.png" alt="GitHub Clone Button" width="300"/>

+Then open the JupyterHub terminal and run the commands below to 1) download the GitHub repository and 2) navigate into the downloaded repository.
+Replace `<git url>` with the URL you just copied.
 ```bash
 git clone <git url>
 cd 2025-Summer-School-Acoustics